 I have received my master’s degree at VU University in both theology and philosophy.
-My master’s thesis of philosophy was about how to get new insights for philosophy from a film about artificial intelligence.
+My Philosophy master’s thesis was about how to get new insights for philosophy from a film about artificial intelligence.